 Thankfully, from this point, the return to Pacchanta begins and the trail starts to wind back downhill.
-For Dan and I, this meant we could get in a bit of speed hiking, which we love, and only because we were well acclimatised.

 Once you’ve returned to Pacchanta, it’s time for lunch and then a quick soak in the thermal hot springs to rest any tired legs.
 I can’t think of a better way to end a hike, to be honest.

 If group tours aren’t your thing, it’s possible to hike the 7 Lagunas of Ausangate independently.
 You’ll first need to make your own way to Pacchanta.
 From Cusco, you will need to take just one bus from Terminal Paradero Livitaca to the town of Tinqui (Tinki).
 The bus terminal is opposite the Coliseo Cerrado for your reference.
 Bus tickets generally cost S/15–20 ($4–5USD) and the journey time is 2.5–3 hours.
 Buses depart from 5am every day and leave twice an hour.